Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Moon and Star](https://www.nexusmods.com/skyrimspecialedition/mods/4301) - Investigate a mysterious powerful individual in skyrim.
 There may be more to this individual than it seems.

   > :video_game: To begin, a courier should give you a letter to start the quest.
 Otherwise, you can go to the Sleeping Giant Inn in Riverwood and find the quest giver on your own

-- [Depths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/26913) - Overhauls the underwater environment and adds content to the Sea of Ghosts

-  > :video_game: To begin, swim in the Sea of Ghosts

-- [Faction - Pit Fighter](https://www.nexusmods.com/skyrimspecialedition/mods/22513) - Pit Fighter contains an all new faction to join, complete with NPCs, progression through the ranks, unique rewards and side quests.

-  > :video_game: To begin, compete in a variety of locations from Windhelms old Arena to Orc Strongholds and Smuggler fighting rings

 ### Quest Changes